 Reflects current best understanding of SPA science and its assessed status.

-Prevents further decreases in vulnerable biomass in order to sustain/improve catch rates and support improving economic conditions for SIDS domestic fleets and national fisheries.
+Prevents further decreases in vulnerable biomass in order to sustain/improve catch rates and support improving economic conditions for SIDS domestic fleets and relevant national fisheries.

 Accommodates subregional zone-based management approaches and limits and ensures compatible management and limits on the high seas.

-Recognises the sovereign rights of coastal States to explore, exploit, conserve and manage highly migratory species within areas under their national jurisdiction.
+Recognises the sovereign rights of coastal CCMs to explore, exploit, conserve and manage highly migratory species within areas under their national jurisdiction.

 Recognises the special requirements of, and avoids transferring a disproportionate burden of conservation upon, SIDS and Participating Territories.